TRaposio/Delegate-AI/docs/ARCHITECTURE.md

 - **pgvector** — Postgres extension.
 User knows Postgres so this would be familiar, but adds setup overhead.

 **Rationale for Chroma:** Python-native, no server, persists to disk, has a sane Python API.
-For learning purposes, the vector-similarity math is so simple at this corpus size that we can also write a from-scratch numpy version as a learning exercise alongside Chroma — to be discussed.
+Current implementation is NumPy in-memory — at 108 chunks the math is so simple that brute force is the fastest and most pedagogical option.
+Chroma becomes worth it when metadata filtering or larger corpora demand it.

 ### 3.3 Generation LLM 🟢